tnmy44/gitlab-analytics/.gitlab/merge_request_templates/Postgres Pipeline Changes.md

 ## Further changes requested
 * [ ] **AUTHOR**: Uncheck all boxes before taking further action.
 * [ ] If any of `huge` table is modified?
-If yes, please refer to the page [Large table backfilling](https://about.gitlab.com/handbook/business-technology/data-team/platform/pipelines/#large-tables-backfilling) and follow the steps to deploy MR avoiding work days
+If yes, please refer to the page [Large table backfilling](https://about.gitlab.com/handbook/business-technology/data-team/platform/pipelines/#large-tables-backfilling) and follow the steps to deploy MR avoiding work days.
+Be sure to send out an outage notification in slack before-hand so that the business stakeholders are aware of the changes being made.

 /label ~"postgres pipeline (pgp)" ~Python